 Watch Boys from County Hell in UK and Irish cinemas from August 6th.

-Seeking the advice of a local druid, Cathán was told to kill the undead with a sword made of yew wood before burying him upside down, feet towards the sky.
-There he was to stack stones on the grave to ensure the undead could not rise to the surface.
-But, as he completed the deed, a warning echoed through the village; the stones must never be removed on fear of Abhartach’s return.
+Seeking the advice of a local druid, Cathán was told to kill the undead with a sword made of yew before burying him upside down, feet towards the sky, stacking stones on the grave to ensure he could not rise to the surface.
+But, as he completed the deed, a warning echoed through the village; the stones must never be removed.

-This tale may have inspired Bram Stoker long before he wrote the world-famous Dracula.
-The origins of the vampire held just as firmly in Irish folklore as they were in Eastern European tales of blood and vengeance.
+This tale may have inspired Bram Stoker long before he went on to write the world-famous Dracula.
+After all, the origins of the vampire are held just as firmly in Irish folklore as in Eastern European tales of blood and vengeance.
 And yet, the Irish roots of the vampire have long remained silent on film.
-Well, not anymore, thanks to director Chris Baugh who joyously brings the legend of Abhartach to life in his new tongue in cheek horror, Boys from County Hell.
-Mixing elements of An American Werewolf in London and The Lost Boys with Irish folklore and classic monster horror in the process.
-The result, not only a mighty craic but a creative reinvention of the vampire on screen.
+Well, not anymore, thanks to director Chris Baugh, who joyously brings the legend of Abhartach to life in his new tongue in cheek horror, Boys from County Hell.
+Here Baugh mixes elements of An American Werewolf in London and The Lost Boys with Irish folklore and classic monster horror.
+The result is not only a mighty craic but a creative reinvention of the vampire on screen.

 READ MORE: THE LOST BOYS

-Our story starts in the fictional small town of Six Mile Hill, where according to legend, Bram Stoker stayed for one night in the now aptly names Stoker pub.
-There it is said Stoker heard the tale of Abhartach.
-His alleged grave, sitting just outside the town under a pile of stones no local would disturb.
-Of course, this is Six Mile Hill’s only real claim to fame, the otherwise sleepy hamlet a dead-end for most of its young people, many of whom spend the majority of their time in the pub dreaming of escape.
+Our story starts in the fictional small town of Six Mile Hill, where according to legend, Bram Stoker once stayed for the night.
+Here it is said Stoker heard the tale of Abhartach before visiting his alleged grave outside of the town, where a pile of stones sit stacked and undisturbed.
+This is Six Mile Hill’s only actual claim to fame in an otherwise dead-end village where most of its young people dream of escape.
 It is here we meet Eugene Moffat (Jack Rowan) and his small group of friends, Claire (Louisa Harland), Fra (William Bogue) and Michael (SP McCauley).

 READ MORE: ROSE: A LOVE STORY

 Over recent years we have seen the vampire movie slowly morph into a far more human story through films such as Rose: A Love Story and My Heart Can’t Beat Unless You Tell it Too.
-These movies have unpicked the monster horror born from Universal and Hammer and transformed it into a story of fragility and illness.
-And while these films have injected new life into the vampire through a beautiful mix of drama and horror, I would be the first to say I have also missed the unique monster horror the vampire brings to the cinema.
+These movies have unpicked the monster and transformed the vampire story into one of fragility and seclusion.
+While these films have injected new life into the vampire through a beautiful mix of drama and horror, I have missed the monster horror the vampire brings to the cinema.
 After all, who doesn’t love a tongue-in-cheek, blood-sucking beast tearing its way through a town of innocents?

-Well, if, like me, you have missed the monster fun of the vampire flick, you are in for a treat.
-Boys from County Hell is everything you could want from a blood-sucking monster picture.
-Laced with dark humour and jump scares that echo An American Werewolf in London, Baugh’s movie is intelligent, gory and wickedly entertaining.
-The performances, fun, engaging and full of amazing on-screen chemistry.
-And while some may feel that Boys from County Hell neither fully commits to comedy or horror, this view is, in my opinion, misguided.
-After all, a horror/comedy need not fall directly on one side of the fence or the other.
-It is more than possible to create a beautifully written horror where subtle dark comedy threads through each scene.
-And that is precisely what Baugh’s movie offers us.
+Well, if, like me, you have missed the monster fun of the vampire flick, you are in for a treat as Boys from County Hell is everything you could want from a blood-sucking monster picture.
+Laced with dark humour and jump scares, Baugh’s movie is intelligent, gory and wickedly entertaining.
+Some may argue that Boys from County Hell neither fully commits to comedy nor horror, but, in truth, that’s a minor quibble in a movie that shines through its fun performances and wicked screenplay.

-However, even more impressive is the film’s ability to relight the flame of the fun vampire horror.
-And here, Baugh’s movie not only drips with bloody brilliance but pays homage to the monster flicks of cinemas past while equally creating something rooted in the present.
-His film, a delightful, enjoyable and fast-paced horror romp through the Derry countryside.
+Baugh’s movie not only drips with the bloody brilliance of the classic monster movie but does this through a fast-paced gory romp through the Derry countryside.
 One where folklore, literature and horror meet dark comedy and monsters.
 All washed down with more than a dram of Irish charm.